About the Judicial Branch

-The state Supreme Court serves as the highest court in the state and has discretion to review decisions of the Courts of Appeal in order to settle important questions of law and to resolve conflicts among the Courts of Appeal.
-The court also must review the appeal in any case in which a trial court has imposed a judgment of death.
+• The state Supreme Court is the highest court and has discretion to review decisions of the Courts of Appeal and consider writ petitions.
+The Supreme Court settles questions of law, resolves conflicts among the Courts of Appeal, and must also review the appeal in death penalty cases.
+Learn more about the Supreme Court.

 • Trial courts: 58—one in each county